wpswings/membership-for-woocommerce/README.txt

 **MULTIPLE PLANS IN ONE MEMBERSHIP, SEND EMAILS FOR MEMBERSHIP PLAN ACTIONS, PRODUCT TAGS, CATEGORIES, AND SECTIONS ARE SELECTED ONLY FOR WOOCOMMERCE MEMBERS**

 Membership for WooCommerce plugin is the missing piece of your eCommerce store that allows you to create members-only space in your store.
 Get your membership website going with the smartest option of the Membership for WooCommerce plugin.
 The absolute [**WooCommerce Memberships**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=membership-org-page&utm_campaign=membership-pro) plugin provides a restriction on access for any facility that adds recurring revenue based on membership and helps engage customers using memberships plans.
-Additionally, offer membership plans as subscriptions to users for limited access to your eCommerce store
+Additionally, offer membership plans as subscriptions to users for limited access to your eCommerce store.
 Membership Plugin directly give you a way out of the three most customary pain points related to the WooCommerce membership store:

  * Restriction on access for any facility.